KaiserWerk/goauth2/README.md

 - User-Agent: some kind of client able to execute HTTP requests, but the actual client must not be able to access its storage.
 Typically a web browser.
 - Authorization Server: the heart of all authorization and authentication flows.
 - Resource Server: the server that actually has resource and is willing to supply it on the condition of correct authorization.
-- PKCE: (pronounced like 'pixie'): stands for _Proof Key for Code Exchange_ and is an extension of top of OAuth2 used for public clients using Authorization Code Grant mitigating authorization code interception attacks.
+- PKCE: (pronounced 'pixie'): stands for _Proof Key for Code Exchange_ and is an extension of top of OAuth2 used for public clients using Authorization Code Grant mitigating authorization code interception attacks.
 - OIDC: stands for _OpenID Connect_, an additional identity layer on top of OAuth2 which allows clients to verify the identity of resource owners and to obtain basic profile information about those resource owners.

 ## Grant types